ionic-enterprise/ionic-training-decks/src/assets/data/markdown/identity-vault-angular/vault-types.md

 ## Native Modifications

 In order to build this for an iOS device, you will need to supply a value for `NSFaceIDUsageDescription` with a message explaining why you want to use Face ID when getting the user's permissions.
-Thest easiest way to do this is:
+The easiest way to do this is:

 - `npx cap open ios`
-- open the `Info.plst` file in `Xcode`
+- open the `Info.plist` file in `Xcode`
 - add and entry for `NSFaceIDUsageDescription` with a value like "Use Face ID to unlock the application"

 Build the application and deploy it to a device.